As virus spreads in jails and prisons, correctional officers fear for themselves and their loved ones

 In a decision in the union’s favor, the District’s Public Employee Relations Board last month ordered D.C. jail officials to bargain in good faith with union leaders regarding safety conditions during the pandemic and the jail’s decision to expand shifts to 12 hours.

-Keena Blackmon, a spokeswoman for the jail, said in an email the longer shifts enable the jail to be more fully staffed consistently.
+Keena Blackmon, a spokeswoman for the jail, said in an email that the longer shifts enable the jail to be more fully staffed consistently.
 “The mayor’s priority is to have a safe and secure facility,” she wrote.

 Last week, Blackmon said, jail officials informed employees that masks and gloves would be provided to everyone entering the facility.
 Additionally, staffers assigned to work with infected inmates will also receive gowns, eye protection and N95 masks.
 The jail is also requiring all employees to participate in PPE training.

-The new equipment and training policies were also ordered by a federal judge late last month following a class-action filed on behalf of inmates by the city’s Public Defender Service and the ACLU.
+The new equipment and training policies were also ordered by a federal judge late last month following a class-action suit filed on behalf of inmates by the city’s Public Defender Service and the ACLU.

 Judge orders emergency D.C. jail overhaul of medical, cleaning, ‘social distancing’ practices and defense lawyer access to stem coronavirus

-Correctional officers elsewhere are facing similar challenges as they deal with the impact of the virus.
+Correctional officers elsewhere are facing similar challenges.

-Oluwadamilola Olaniyan works at the Jessup Correctional Institution in Anne Arundel County, which has the highest number of positive covid-19 tests of any Maryland prison.
+Oluwadamilola Olaniyan works at the Jessup Correctional Institution in Anne Arundel County, which has the highest number of positive coronavirus tests of any Maryland prison.

 As of Monday, 18 inmates there have tested positive, according to corrections officials.
 Two of those inmates died after being hospitalized.
 In addition, 22 correctional officers have tested positive, state officials said.
 At other Maryland state prisons, another 149 correctional officers and 43 inmates have become infected, according to the latest state figures.